 - The current treasury position;

 - Treasury indicators which limit the treasury risk and activities of the Council;

-- Prospects for interest rates:
+- Prospects for interest rates;

 - The borrowing strategy;

 - The policy on borrowing in advance of need;

-- Debt rescheduling;
+- · Debt rescheduling;

 - The investment strategy;

-- The Creditworthiness policy;
+- The Creditworthiness policy:

-- The policy on the use of external service providers;
+- The policy on the use of external service providers.

-- Environmetal, Social and Governance considerations.

-These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, DLUHC MRP Guidance, the CIPFA Treasury Management Code and DLUHC Investment Guidance.
+These elements cover the requirements of the Local Government Act 2003, DLUHC Investment Guidance, DLUHC MRP Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.